Here’s Why You Shouldn’t Ignore That Guy You Hooked Up With

-It’s an unnecessary discomfort to see someone you’ve recently hooked up with, yet many of us feel awkward and act avoidant.
+It can be an unnecessary discomfort to see someone you’ve recently hooked up with, and many of us feel awkward and act avoidant.
 But there’s no reason you can’t say “hi” to someone (or someones) after a session of thumpin’ and bumpin’.
 Yes, even a no-name-exchange one-off is a meeting of people, and it’s not only cool but meaningful and important to honor that you connected with another human being.
 So let’s take a look at proper hookup etiquette.

 Sex is always a relational and social experience, regardless of whether or not it’s meant as a way to form an ongoing romantic relationship.
 It’s not necessarily a commitment to anything more serious, and neither is a friendly hello, but that hello is about being a good person.